Private Prediction via PAC Privacy: PAC-Private Machine Learning Predictions

 \subsubsection{Output Stabilization}

-Typically, a learned classifier $\hat f:\Xspace\to\Reald$ produces either \emph{soft predictions} in the form of class probabilities (e.g., softmax scores) or \emph{hard predictions} such as one-hot encoded labels.
-While softmax scores contain more information, their privatization would lead to significant utility loss due to instability.
-Recall that the noise level calibrated by \cref{alg:pacpac} is determined by the covariance matrix of the outputs $M_t(S)$ induced by a distribution $P_t$ over the secret space $\Sspace$, and the noise level is inversely proportional to the stability of the outputs.
-Continuous probability vectors often exhibit high variance across models trained on slightly different data, even when the predicted class is identical.
-This instability requires higher noise levels to meet the privacy budget.
-In contrast, discrete one-hot encodings are highly stable.
-For easy queries, the majority of models will predict the same class, resulting in identical outputs for most $S\in\Sspace$.
-This minimizes variance across $\Sspace$ and requires significantly less noise to achieve the same privacy guarantee.
-Therefore, to maximize utility, we privatize the hard label predictions.
-After noise injection to the one-hot prediction to obtain response $R_t$, we take $\argmax_i (R_t)_i$ as the final prediction.
-As we discuss in \cref{sec:distillation}, this discrete structure also facilitates robust confidence filtering for downstream model distillation.
+A classifier $\hat f$ can output \emph{soft} predictions (class probabilities, e.g.\ softmax) or \emph{hard} predictions (one-hot labels).
+Softmax scores carry more information but are unstable across models trained on slightly different data even when the predicted class agrees, so privatizing them demands larger noise and sacrifices utility.
+One-hot labels are far more stable: on an easy query most models agree, giving almost identical outputs across $S\in\Sspace$, near-zero output variance, and hence little noise to meet the privacy budget.
+We therefore privatize hard predictions: we add noise to the one-hot prediction to obtain $R_t$ and release $\argmax_i (R_t)_i$.
+This discrete structure also enables the confidence filter for distillation (\cref{sec:distillation}).